-We first discuss how to parameterize DPPs conditioned on input data.
-We then define what we mean by learning, and, using the quality versus diversity decomposition introduced in Section 3.1, we show how a parameterized quality model can be learned efficiently from a training set.
+For all of these reasons, techniques for automatically learning DPPs from data are important practical tools.
+In this section we will show how DPP learning can be achieved efficiently, as well as some cases where it probably cannot.
+We begin by discussing how to parameterize DPPs conditioned on input data.
+We then define what we mean by learning, and, using the quality vs. diversity decomposition introduced in Section 3.1, we show how a parameterized quality model can be learned efficiently from a training set.
+Finally, we discuss the difficulties inherent in learning the diversity model, and conjecture that it may be NP-hard in general.

-4.1 Conditional DPPs
+4.1 CONDITIONAL DPPs